Fire services in the United Kingdom: Regional government

 CFOs do attend some operational incidents.
 Hertfordshire's CFO, Roy Wilsher, took command at the Buncefield oil depot fire in 2005, forming part of the gold command team.
 If a CFO attends an incident, they will usually be the commanding officer of that incident.

 Scotland

 Except for the period when the National Fire Service existed, matters concerning fire fighting fell within the remit of the Scottish Office (later the Scottish Executive, now the Scottish Government).
-In Scotland, Her Majesty's Fire Service Inspectorate for Scotland (commonly known HMFSI) exists to inspect the fire service to ascertain how they are discharging their functions under relevant legislation.
+In Scotland, His Majesty's Fire Service Inspectorate for Scotland (commonly known HMFSI) exists to inspect the fire service to ascertain how they are discharging their functions under relevant legislation.

 It functions as an autonomous body under the charge of the Justice Ministry of the Scottish Government.

 Since 1 April 2013, there has been a single Scottish Fire and Rescue Service in place of the eight former regional services.

 Northern Ireland

 Matters concerning fire fighting fell within the remit of the government of Northern Ireland, with two exceptions; the period of the existence of the National Fire Service (Northern Ireland), and the period of direct rule from Westminster when the government of Northern Ireland did not exist.